 The clutch consists of three main parts; a friction or drive plate, a pressure plate (or clutch cover) and a release bearing.
 Discounting the release bearing for the moment, the actual components that ‘drive’ the transmission or gearbox are the drive plate and pressure plate.

-The clutch itself is the link between the engine and the gearbox, literally sitting between the two – attached to the engine’s flywheel and the gearbox’ input shaft.
-As the engine turns, the job of the clutch is to transfer the engine power through to the gearbox, which in turn rotates the driveshafts and wheels, more commonly known as the drivetrain.
+The clutch itself is the link between the engine and the gearbox, literally sitting between the two.
+It’s attached to the engine’s flywheel and the gearbox’ input shaft.
+As the engine turns, the job of the clutch is to transfer the engine power to the gearbox.
+This, in turn, rotates the driveshafts and wheels, more commonly known as the drivetrain.
 Over a period of time, the friction plate wears, leading to a condition called ‘clutch slip’.

 Clutch Slipping Symptoms

-Identifying a slipping clutch is easily done – it usually starts happening when the engine and drivetrain are under most load – 4th or 5th gear, with the accelerator pushed down, trying to build speed up in the higher gears.
+Identifying a slipping clutch is easily done.
+It usually starts happening when the engine and drivetrain are under most load – 4th or 5th gear.
+That’s when the accelerator is pushed down, trying to build speed up in the higher gears.

-Backing off the power and gently easing your foot down again is the kindest way of stopping the slipping clutch; if you carry on and let it slip, it will overheat the clutch plate, which will exacerbate the problem.
-The problem of clutch slip is two-fold – the drive plate wears, leading to being less able to cope with the engine/drivetrain load, and as the drive plate heats up, it loses some of the ability (temporarily) to cope with the demand.
+Backing off the power and gently easing your foot down again is the kindest way of stopping the slipping clutch.
+If you carry on and let it slip, it will overheat the clutch plate.
+This will exacerbate the problem.
+The problem of clutch slip is two-fold.
+The drive plate wears, leading to being less able to cope with the engine/drivetrain load.
+And as the drive plate heats up, it loses some of the ability (temporarily) to cope with the demand.

 So when you do reach the point of clutch slip, and overheating, the clutch will just give up and stop transferring the power.